CoderKee/RenowApp/README.md

 Upon filling the text inputs, users should click on the **Sign Up** button.
 (Note that failure to fill in the 3 aforementioned text inputs will result in an error message asking users to fill in all the required fields.)

-After successfully filling in all 3 text fields users will be redirected to a Login screen
+After successfully filling in all 3 text fields users will be redirected to a **Log in** screen

+## Developers' note

+Currently, the username and password will be passed into 'Users' table in Supabase, for this project, we are not using Supabase's authentication system.

+This decision is made in part that that Supabase 's authentication system requires a valid email address and we are aware that some testers might not feel safe with using their own email address for this project.

+However, for developers who wishes to use Supabase authentication, we have commented out a section of a code that uses Supabase authentication, please replace the code with the commented code.

 ---

 # Logging in

-On the log in screen, users will see 2 text input boxes,
+On the **Log in** screen, users will see 2 text input boxes,

 - Username
 - Password